Woman says Washington state lawmaker raped her in 2007

 In her essay, she rejected that the kiss request was "not how girls act when they've been raped."
 She wrote that she later called a friend, wondering if she should go to a hospital.

-The Associated Press does not typically name alleged victims of sexual assault, but Faber chose to identify herself.
-She declined a request to be interviewed.
+The AP does not typically name alleged victims of sexual assault, but Faber chose to identify herself.
+She declined a request to be interviewed and did not respond when asked by email whether she had filed a police report.

+The statute of limitations for most serious sex crimes in Washington, D.C., is 15 years.

+In interviews with KUOW-AM in Seattle, Faber's mother and a former colleague at the University of Washington said Faber previously told them that Fain raped her.
+The co-worker, Frank Martinez, told the public radio station that he knew Faber was struggling with her mental health at the time but he believed her allegation to be credible.

-The lawmaker was elected to the state Senate in 2010, and later served as majority floor leader 2013 through 2017 when the Republicans controlled the chamber.
+The lawmaker served as majority floor leader 2013 through 2017 when the Republicans controlled the chamber.
+He is up for re-election next month.

 Faber's website says she worked from 2015 to 2017 with the city of Seattle's information technology department.